Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Installed Building Products share dividends

-While Installed Building Products's payout ratio might seem low, this can signify that Installed Building Products is investing more in its future growth.
+While Installed Building Products's payout ratio might seem fairly standard, it's worth remembering that Installed Building Products may be investing much of the rest of its net profits in future growth.

 Installed Building Products share price volatility